 If any of these ten tales, rewritten here, captivate you and leave you wanting more Japanese ghost stories, more supernatural tales, more spiritual history and context, consider picking up a copy of Ross’ brilliant book.

-Before we begin this story, a note on the Japanese ghosts known as zashiki warashi (parlour children): In Japan’s Tohoku region, poor families would often abandon children they could not afford to raise, leaving them to die.
+Before we begin this, one of the most famous Japanese ghost stories, a note on the Japanese ghosts known as zashiki warashi (parlour children): In Japan’s Tohoku region, poor families would often abandon children they could not afford to raise, leaving them to die.

 Those abandoned, dead children would eventually come to haunt homes in the region as zashiki warashi.
 Now, on with the story.